Performing Arts Entrepreneurship

 You'll take entrepreneurship courses in accounting, financial management, and marketing; as well as courses on arts management and leadership practices in commercial and nonprofit arts organization.
 You also must take courses in dance, music, or theatre arts and complete an internship in an arts organization.
 Review Performing Arts Entrepreneurship in the UI General Catalog for more details about admission and course requirements.

-First- and second-year students interested in pursuing the certificate in performing arts entrepreneurship may apply to live in the Arts Living-Learning Community or the Standing Ovation Living-Learning Community.
-The community includes students from art and art history, dance, film, music, and theatre arts.
+First- and second-year students interested in pursuing the certificate in performing arts entrepreneurship may enjoy living in the Arts Living-Learning Community or the Standing Ovation Living-Learning Community in the residence halls.
+These communities includes students from art and art history, dance, film, music, and theatre arts.

 Undergraduate certificate programs are available to students once they are enrolled in a degree program at Iowa, or after they have received a bachelor's degree.
 Review our Areas of Study to select a major.